-In full disclosure, as I’m about to tell you why you shouldn’t dabble in Bankruptcy Court, I do handle bankruptcy cases and a variety of areas of law, but I don’t dabble in it, it makes up a large part of my practice and has for the last twelve years.
+In full disclosure, as I’m about to tell you why you shouldn’t dabble in Bankruptcy Court, I do handle bankruptcy cases, but I don’t dabble in it, it makes up a large part of my practice and has for the last twelve years.
 This is not going to be a technical article about how to file in bankruptcy court; this is going to be a tale of caution.

 If you have very wandered into Judge Joan Lloyd’s courtroom, on a fairly regular basis, you will hear her explain, in no uncertain terms, why it is a bad idea for a non-bankruptcy practitioner to be in that type of Court.
 She will tell you (I have her permission to paraphrase her here), that you can just look at the administrative manual for the bankruptcy court and see that it is a very complicated and technical area of law.

 Most general practitioners, or any of us, can have a friend or a relative call us and ask us to do a bankruptcy for them.
 At first glance, it may not look that difficult, so you think “Why not?
 It can’t be that difficult to just fill out some forms”.
 Now, first we are going to look at Chapter 7 petitions.

 Now, we are going to look at Chapter 7 petitions (as Chapter 13 cases are more complicated).